mattbierner/blog.mattbierner.com/_posts/2019-05-20-homo-europaeus.md

 After reading *The Passing of the Great Race* by Madison Grant, I really felt something had to be done.
 So I went out to the nearest grocery, purchased a large tub of bleach, and dropped the book right on there.
 This is what you wanted Mr. Grant, *right*?

 It seemed so, at least initially.
 However as the hours progressed, I began to grow rather concerned.
-Instead of turning the *Great Race* a nice pure parchment color as I had hoped, the bleach instead seemed to be causing its paper and general texture to somewhat deteriorate. <!-- In retrospect, I probably should have researched how to remove ink from paper instead of just assuming bleach would do something fun, but screw all that real science stuff; just use big words and tell people what they want to hear -->
+Instead of turning the *Great Race* a nice pure parchment color as I had hoped, the bleach seemed to be causing its paper and general texture to quickly deteriorate. <!-- In retrospect, I probably should have researched how to remove ink from paper instead of just assuming bleach would do something fun, but screw all that real science stuff; just use big words and tell people what they want to hear -->

 {% include image.html file="book.jpg" description="Oh no!
 The words...
 Think of the children!!!" %}